 Implementation of these standards is mandatory for all new construction regardless of funding source in accordance with the following.
-Projects programmed or designed under previous editions of these standards do not have to be reprogrammed or redesigned to meet the requirements of these standards if design has proceeded beyond 35% completion or, for design-build projects, at the Request for Proposal phase.
+Projects programmed or designed under previous editions of these standards do not have to be reprogrammed or redesigned to meet the requirements of these standards if design has proceeded beyond 35% completion or, for design-build projects, \1\ when the projects have not proceeded beyond the date of Request for Proposal (RFP) issuance.
+When an RFP is issued in multiple phases or steps, use the date of the last phase of the RFP issuance /1/.
 The provisions of the previous editions will apply to those projects.
 Due to minor changes between these standards and previous editions, projects currently under design and beyond 35% completion should comply with these standards where possible, however.
 These standards apply to new construction projects funded under host-nation agreements after the implementation date of these standards or as soon as negotiations with the foreign governments can be completed.